Open-ET/flux-data-qaqc/docs/source/tutorial.rst

 ,

-where :math:`ea` is actual vapor pressure in kPa. **Note,** The equations above from the “ASCE Standardized Reference Evapotranspiration Equation” report are defined for hourly data however they are used for hourly or shorter mean variables (:math:`T`, :math:`ea`, or :math:`vpd`) within ``flux-data-qaqc`` and then converted to daily means, if they are not present in the input data at hourly or shorter frequencies then they
+where :math:`ea` is actual vapor pressure in kPa. **Note,** The equations above are defined for hourly measurements however they are used for hourly or shorter mean variables (:math:`T`, :math:`ea`, or :math:`vpd`) within ``flux-data-qaqc`` and then converted to daily means, if they are not present in the input data at hourly or shorter frequencies then they